gb160/gb160.github.io/installation_signed.md

 * Agree to the normal prompts exactly how you would on the stock app.
 * **The only very important prompt is to allow location services**

-Once you get to the DJI Fly home screen, go back to the iOS settings and verify that in the status field it now says 'Activated'.
+Once you get to the DJI Fly home screen, go back to the iOS settings and verify that in the status field it now says 'FCC Mode Activated'.

 That's it, you're good to go...as long as the status in iOS settings says 'FCC Mode Activated' you will be in FCC mode.
 You will receive a notification when using the app which indicates your status also.
 Of course this can still be verified in the transmission tab of the app.